OpenKneeboard/OpenKneeboard/README.md

 - OpenVR: any
 - Oculus: DirectX 11, DirectX 12.

+I hope to expand this list in the future, especially for OpenXR.

 OpenKneeboard has been primarily tested with DCS: World via the Oculus SDK, using DirectX 11.

 ## Features